AleoNet/snarkOS/rpc/documentation/general/overview.md

-In Aleo, full nodes provide a [JSON-RPC 2.0](https://www.jsonrpc.org/specification) protocol to enable API calls for fetching data and interacting with peers connected to the network.
+In Aleo, full nodes run a [JSON-RPC](https://www.jsonrpc.org/specification) server to enable API calls for fetching data and interacting with peers connected to the network.

 ## RPC Port